Maxim-Mazurok/google-api-typings-generator/gapi.client.bigquery-v2/readme.md

 await gapi.client.bigquery.datasets.insert({projectId: 'projectId'});

 /*
-Lists all datasets in the specified project to which the user has been granted the READER dataset role.
+Lists all datasets in the specified project to which you have been granted the READER dataset role.
 */
 await gapi.client.bigquery.datasets.list({projectId: 'projectId'});

 /*
 Updates information in an existing dataset.
 The update method replaces the entire dataset resource, whereas the patch method only replaces fields that are provided in the submitted dataset resource.
-This method supports RFC5789 patch semantics.
+This method supports patch semantics.
 */
 await gapi.client.bigquery.datasets.patch({
-  datasetId: 'datasetId',
-  projectId: 'projectId',
-});

-/*
-Undeletes a dataset which is within time travel window based on datasetId.
-If a time is specified, the dataset version deleted at that time is undeleted, else the last live version is undeleted.
-*/
-await gapi.client.bigquery.datasets.undelete({
   datasetId: 'datasetId',
   projectId: 'projectId',
 });